Gabriel-Baroni/SQL-Curso-Pr-tico/README.md

 # SQL Course Practical Exercises

-This repository contains solutions and notes for the exercises from the book **"SQL: Curso Prático"** by the author Celso Henrique Poderoso de Oliveira.
+This repository contains solutions and notes for the exercises from the book **"SQL: Curso Prático"** by the author Celso Henrique Poderoso de Oliveira and the publisher NOVATEC.
 The goal is to practice SQL concepts and techniques.

 ## Table of Contents of the book in Brazilian Portuguese